css-materials/course-site/content/homework/reproducible-research/index.md

 # What data should I use?

 Whatever you want!
-The important thing is that the entire analysis is reproducible.
-That is, we will clone your repository on our computers and attempt to reproduce your results.
+The important thing is that your assignment shows the skills you learned so far in the class, and it is useful for you.
+Please notice, the entire analysis must be reproducible; that is, we will clone your repository on our computers and attempt to reproduce your results.

 ### I can't think of anything to analyze!